Individual Therapy

 Here, you’re invited to show up exactly as you are.

-Therapy works best when you feel comfortable, safe, and relaxed, so there’s no need to be polished or have it all figured out.
-I will always meet you where you are.
+Therapy works best when you feel comfortable, safe, and relaxed, so there’s no need to be formal or have it all figured out.
+I will always meet you right where you are.

 -

 I encourage weekly sessions when first starting out as it helps us build trust and get some momentum towards your goals.
-Some find biweekly or monthly to be sufficient once initial progress is felt.
+Some find biweekly or monthly to be a better cadence once we are established.

 -